 - It’s all custom!
 You decide on the layout, countertops, number of rooms, and more.
 It’s all yours to decide.
 Where do you want the lighting or light switches?
 Do you want a finished attic or basement?
 Fresh paint?
 You’re the decision-maker here.

-- You get new HVAC systems.
-The heating and cooling systems are all top of the line and brand new.
+- You get new HVAC systems from the source: 75degreeac.
+As the heating and cooling systems are all top of the line and brand new.
 You won’t run into problems or repairs with these anytime soon.
 Newer systems also offer more energy-efficient solutions.
 You may actually end up paying less for those monthly bills making this a huge advantage.

 - You won’t have to do any repairs anytime soon.
 Everything is new.
 This means you won’t have to replace that roof or flooring (that you chose) in the next few years at least.